PoisotLab/ms_metaweb_transfer/manuscript.md

 in the European metaweb).
 The IUCN names were, as previously, reconciled against GBIF to have an exact match to the taxonomy.

-The European metaweb had XXX species, and the Canadian species pool had YYY - of these, only 17 were shared, which highlights the need to rely on a knowledge transfer approach.
+After taxonomic cleaning and reconciliation as outlined in the following sections, the European metaweb had 260 species, and the Canadian species pool has 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
+The similarity for both species pool predictably increases with higher taxonomic order, with 19% of shared genera, 47% of shared families, and 75% of shared orders; for the last point, Canada and Europe each had a single unique order (*Didelphimorphia* for Canada, *Erinaceomorpha* for Europe).

 In the following sections, we describe the representational learning step applied to European data, the transfer step through phylogenetic similarity, and the generation of a probabilistic metaweb for the destination species pool.

 # Method description